 - it must be materially false;

-- and the creditor must have reasonably relied upon it.
+- and the creditor reasonably relied upon it.

 The purpose of these explicit guidelines in this subsection is so that a creditor cannot deny the debtor of a discharge of its debts for a simple mistake on the loan or credit application.